WICG/manifest-incubations/borderless-explainer.md

   navigates back into scope, the standalone title bar will be removed again and the borderless mode enabled.

-Example of when out-of-scope, so reverting to the standalone title bar with custom tab bar stating the current origin:
+Example sketch of an out-of-scope navigation and reverting to standalone title bar with custom tab bar stating the current origin:

 ![Example of out of scope navigation layout](./images/out-of-scope-navigation.png)